claushingebjerg/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/index.md

 The form should be inserted on to your page and all that's left to do is click of the *Save and publish* button.

 ![Content page with form](images/ContentExamplesWithForm.png)

+### Render Form Picker

+In your template or partial you can use the following snippet to render the Form Picker

+@Umbraco.RenderMacro("renderUmbracoForm", new { FormGuid = Model.Value("yourForm") })